 Oranges splitting, or any other citrus fruit, are a result of cultural activities.
 Irrigation problems may contribute where the tree gets too much water.
 In winter, the tree only needs 1/8 to 1/4 inch of rain per week.
 In March to June, this increases to ½ inch and during the warm season, the tree requires 1 inch of water per week.

 Over fertilizing will also cause the problem.
-The nutrient needs of oranges should be 1 to 2 lbs. of nitrogen annually.
+The nutrient needs of oranges should be 1 to 2 pounds of nitrogen annually.
 You should break up the application into three or four periods.
 This will prevent too much food, which will make orange rinds split open and possibly crack.

 Tree stress is thought to be another cause of splitting citrus fruit.
 Hot, dry winds desiccate the tree and dry the plant.
 Then it takes moisture from the fruit, which shrivel.
 As soon as water is available, it goes to the fruit, which then swell too much.
 Young plants with small root systems are most susceptible because they do not have a wide enough root area in which to gather moisture.